Tbrosnan12/Sync_Notes/README.md

 # Sync_Notes

-This is a repo holding scripts for auto syncing notes.
+This is a repo holding scripts for auto syncing git repositories.

 Works best by adding this repo to your path as well as placing : ```alias Sync="Sync_Notes.sh"``` to your .bashrc or config of whatever shell you use.